An expat guide to healthcare and health insurance in the UK

 - There is a lack of privacy due to shared wards.

-Having a UK PMI enables the insured to avoid waiting lists when needing to see a specialist and for hospitalisation, and offers a more comfortable hospital experience.
-This type of insurance, usually cheaper than an expatriate insurance, may be suitable for those who are satisfied by the NHS but would like to avoid the biggest disadvantages of the NHS (e.g. waiting lists) and only wish to be treated within the UK.
+Having a UK PMI enables the insured person to avoid waiting lists when needing to see a specialist and for hospital treatment, as well as offering a more comfortable hospital experience in the private sector.
+This type of insurance, usually cheaper than an expatriate insurance, may be suitable for those who are satisfied by the NHS but would like to avoid the biggest disadvantages of the public health system (e.g. waiting lists) and are happy to only be covered within the UK.

 Many companies offer this type of insurance to their employees.
-However, for many expatriates, a UK-style private insurance may not correspond with their need for many reasons:
+However, for some expatriates, a UK-style private insurance may not correspond with their needs for many reasons:

 - They do not cover private GPs, maternity or prescriptions.

 - Dental and optical costs are not covered.
 However, a dental or optical “add-on” may be added to the policy, but the reimbursement limits are often low.

 - In order to see a private specialist, you must still be referred by a GP.